Anvilogic raises $10M to scale no-code cyberattack detection platform

 “Our vision is to deliver complete automation to the security operation center (SOC) in the emerging cloud-first world and deliver what we call SOC neutrality.
 We believe that all logging will be on a distributed cloud warehouse in the future, and there will be even more silos of alerts and workflows (e.g., primary on-premises logging, traditional network workloads, and newer cloud workloads) in the SOC,” Kannan said.
 “Anvilogic will become the unified security fabric that delivers total end-to-end SOC automation across silos, successfully delivering detection and hunting capability by correlating across workloads, powered by AI, domain-specific frameworks and automation.”

-Beyond Cervin, Foundation Capital, Point 72 Ventures, Dan Warmenhoven, and Nikesh Arora participated in 25-employee Anvilogic’s latest funding round.
+Beyond Cervin, Foundation Capital, Point 72 Ventures, and Dan Warmenhoven participated in 25-employee Anvilogic’s latest funding round.
 It brings the company’s total raised to date to over $15 million.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: